yoctoalex/eap-lb-lab/README.rst

 Now let’s test the geolocation using the Opera browser.
 As you remember, we've got two endpoints for users in North America and Europe, so we'll test those two locations.

-`a)` Open the Opera browser, click **VPN** and select **Americas**.
+`a)` Open the Opera browser, click **VPN** and first select **Americas**.
 This will simulate your entering BuyTime Website from America.

-**TBD** !!!!!!!!

-Then copy FQDN name (“auction."your zone name"”) in Load balanced record properties and paste into your browser.
-You will get to one of three available IP endpoints of the “america” pool.
+Then copy FQDN name in Load balanced record properties and paste into the browser.
+You will get to that IP endpoint which is located in North America, US East (N. Virginia).

 .. figure:: _figures/1_15.png

+`b)` And now select **Europe** in **VPN** of the Opera browser and **Reload** the page.
+You will get to the European IP endpoint, which means that European users are directed to that IP Endpoint.

 .. figure:: _figures/1_16.png

 6. Execute an Illegal Filetype attack